Richardaeld/Fat_Racoon_Kitchen/README.md

         + Expanded suffixes allowed to include `.net` and `.org`.
     + Thought(s):
         + Email validation should be handled by Python only, instead of JS and Python.
 This could allow Python to check if the email account is real and remove the reliance on suffixes for validation.
 + MongoDB's general user search, `mongo.db.<collection>.find("$text": "$search": <value>)`, is unable to return booleans.
-Thus, users are not able to search for grandparent classics or lazy favorites boolean tags.
+Thus, users are not able to search for the grandparent classic or lazy favorite boolean tags.
     + Caused by:
         + MongoDB code.
     + Attempted fix(s):